goderich/dissertation/dissertation.md

 | S'uli        | s*əm*yuk     |         | ləlyuŋ    | sənyu     |
 | Squliq       | s*əm*yuk     | gyus    | ləlyuŋ    | sənyuw    |

-Some words in Plngawan do not exhibit the change of \*-iyu- to /i/, for example Proto-Atayal \*siniyug 'rope' > Plngawan *sinyuw*.
+Some words in Plngawan do not exhibit the change of \*-iyu- to /i/, for example, Proto-Atayal \*siniyug 'rope' > Plngawan *sinyuw*.
 It should be noted that the sequences [ju] and [iw] can sound very similar, however I recorded the form *sinyuw* as [ɕi.ˈnjuː], with the syllable peak on /u/ and the vowel itself lengthened.
 Here, I believe the rule was underapplied to avoid the infelicitous sequence /iw/, much like with *syaw* 'rim, edge'.

 There is one Plngawan word in my dataset where coalescence did not occur when expected: *lahyuŋ* 'mortar'.
 It is an outlier, but unlike *sinyuw* 'rope', it does not have an environment that would explain the sound change not being applied here (/hiŋ/ is a valid syllable in Plngawan, e.g. *lumuhiŋ* 'to continue', so it cannot have been to avoid an infelicitous syllable).